Dani3lx/Video-Entertainment-System/phase1/README.md

      * Check their **own** login history
      * Log out of their **own** account
      * Browse videos by name, categories, and uploader
-       * For browse by name, input keywords in the video title, casing doesn't matter
-       * For browse by category, input a category name then press enter to input the next category name.
-Input **CONTINUE** to began search.
-       * For browse by uploader, input the uploader name
-       * After browsing, a list of video will be presented
-         * Select a video by entering the number associated with each video
-           * User can like, dislike or add the video to a playlist.
-Select **return** to return to the user menu
      * View all videos uploaded by themselves plus upload/delete/edit their own videos
        * In the case of uploading videos, the description and categories are optional.
 Press enter to skip it.
        * In order to edit or delete videos, the non-admin user needs to input the unique ID of the video.
 The view all videos function lists all the videos with their corresponding unique IDs.